 All academic scholarships are awarded on a competitive basis.

-Students who receive scholarship awards are responsible for knowing the renewal requirements printed on their award notification or online at https://www.atu.edu/scholarships/renewal.php.
+Students who receive scholarship awards are responsible for knowing the renewal requirements found online at https://www.atu.edu/scholarships/renewal.php.
 Receipt, continued receipt, or renewal of all academic scholarships is also contingent upon the student honoring the Arkansas Tech University Student Code of Conduct as well as local, state, and federal laws.
 Transfer, CLEP, AP, and IB credit cannot be used to qualify for scholarship renewal.

 Scholarships are awarded in the fall and spring semesters only.
 Student must have a minimum cumulative grade point average (GPA) of 3.00 to apply.